DrvMen/AI-Playground/README.md

 ### 🔹 Future Enhancements
 🔸 Add more algorithms like Dijkstra’s, Minimax, or Genetic Algorithm.
-🔸 Improve UI with animations for better visualization.
+🔸 Improve UI with animations for better visualization and user interaction.
 🔸 Optimize performance for larger problem instances.

 ### 🔹 Contributors